nanoscopic/tripe/README.md

 Examples:
 - "X got fired!
 X got re-hired!"
 - "X died"
+- "Apple hosted a press conference today, and released [unimpressive junk], and you should check it out!"

 This stuff is certainly news, but having all of your connections each post the same bit of popular news makes it pointless.
 If you are going to post something that is the same old shit, at least talk about it from your own viewpoint and contribute something to the conversation.